PavelStrejcek/brainweboptionaldni/README.md

 Installation
 --------

-1. Clicking the "Download ZIP" button from the root of this repository will download the module archive.
+1. Clicking the "Download ZIP" button from the root of Gitlab repository will download the module archive.

 2. Unzip archive.